 Add Black Details

 Sometimes “keep it simple” is the best advice you can get.
-Gray is a simple color so why not keep the theme of simplicity and use black details in your bathroom design.
+Gray is a simple color, so why not keep the theme of simplicity and use black details in your bathroom design?
 Black goes great with any shade of gray.
-Using black accessories, fixtures, and hardware can be a good strategy for styling up your gray bathroom.
+Using black accessories, fixtures, and hardware can be a good strategy for styling your gray bathroom.

-In the bathroom below you can see black frame shower doors in a gray porcelain bathroom.
+In the bathroom below, you can see black frame shower doors in a gray porcelain bathroom.
 The vanity also has a black frame for consistency.
-This brings the bathroom together with a logical touch.
+The consistency brings the bathroom together with a logical and elegant touch.

 Modern Bathroom with Gray Tiles, White Fixtures, Black Metal and Glass Doors (UWS Manhattan)